Health problems

 Getting your heart checked

 You should have your cholesterol (blood fats) and blood pressure checked at least once a year.
-Diabetes increases your risk of heart disease and stroke, so it's important that high blood pressure and high cholesterol are spotted and treated early.
+Diabetes increases your risk of heart disease and stroke, so it's important that high blood pressure and other problems that increase your risk of heart problems are spotted and treated early.

-If you're already being treated for high cholesterol and high blood pressure, keep taking your medicine.
+If you're already being treated to lower your cholesterol or blood pressure, keep taking your medicine.

 Diabetes also worsens the effects of smoking on your heart.
 Get help to quit smoking.